Georgia’s Own will be closed on Monday, May 30th in observance of Memorial Day.

 Unfortunately, HELOCs are not interest-only payments forever.
 During the draw period, you’re required to make interest payments.
 It can be easy to forget how much you owe, especially when you have a draw period of ten years.
 When the draw period is over, you begin paying the principal amount of your loan, plus interest.
 If you’re not anticipating or accounting for the increase in monthly payments when your draw period ends, it can come as a financial shock.

 Although it involves significant consideration, HELOCs can be a viable option if you have enough equity built in your home due to their flexibility and potential tax benefits.
 But, using your home as collateral can be intimidating for some.
 Examine your financial habits and see if a HELOC works for your situation.
-And remember, Georgia’s Own is here for your lending needs, with ReadiEquity LOC rates as low as 4.00% APR through August 31st.**
+And remember, Georgia’s Own is here for your lending needs, with competitive ReadiEquity LOC rates .**

 *Please consult your tax advisor.